lburgan/project-4/README.md

 Our dataset came from Kaggle and was comprised of over 1000 passenger records.

-The data was cleaned and used to develop and test a Random Forest model with 1000 estimators, resulting in 79% accuracy.
+The data was cleaned, used to develop, and test a Random Forest model with 1000 estimators, resulting in 79% accuracy.

 # Model Results
 We set out to answer the following questions using our model.